rendon/blog/views/adventofcode2015-part1/source.md

 puts floor
 ```

-<p>For v2: Similar to v1, we just need to keep track of the positions.</p>
+For v2: Similar to v1, we just need to keep track of the positions.

 ```ruby
 #!/usr/bin/env ruby